anishma0000-source/anishma0000-source/README.md

 # Hi, I'm Adham 👋

-Fullstack & automation developer specializing in **large-scale web scraping, data pipelines, and workflow automation**.
+Full-Stack & Automation Developer specializing in scalable web apps, real-time architectures, and high-volume data pipelines.

 I build systems that turn messy, unstructured web data into clean, structured output — reliably, at scale, and without breaking when the target site changes its layout next week.